 Most people know Washington for its dense evergreen forests, impressive mountain ranges, and diverse wildlife.
 It’s also home to Seattle, one of the most populous cities on the West Coast of the US.
-The Evergreen State is the 13th-largest state in the country by population with an estimated 7.7 million residents in 2022.
+The state is the 13th-largest state in the country by population with an estimated 7.7 million residents in 2022.

-In 2021, there were about 5.8 million licensed drivers in Washington, according to the Federal Highway Administration.
+In 2021, there were about 5.8 million licensed drivers in the Evergreen State, according to the Federal Highway Administration.
 By law, every driver in this state must have coverage.
 This page will explain how auto insurance works in the State of Washington.
 We’ll examine relevant laws and policies, how much you can expect to pay for coverage, top companies, and more.

 Table of contents

 Washington Average Auto Insurance Rates

 It’s always a good idea to look at your state’s average car insurance rates before you get a policy.
 This is because it allows you to see what other people pay for auto coverage.
 You can then compare it to what you’re paying.
 But keep in mind that many factors affect your final premium.
 This includes things like:

 - Car make and model